 Get medical attention immediately if you're dizzy and you faint, fall, or can't walk or have any of the following:

 Is It Vertigo?

 Does it feel like you're spinning or the room is moving around you?
 That's a classic sign of a particular type of dizziness called vertigo.
+It's more than feeling off-kilter and usually gets worse when you move your head.
+This is a symptom that there is an issue in the inner ear or part of the brainstem governing balance.
 The most common kind is benign paroxysmal positional vertigo, or BPPV.

 Your inner ear is a complicated system of canals filled with fluid.
 These let your brain know how your head is moving.
 With BPPV, tiny bits of calcium in part of your inner ear get loose and move to places they don't belong.
 The system doesn't work the way it should and sends your brain the wrong signals.

 It's often caused by the natural breakdown of cells that happens with age.
 A head injury can cause it, too.

 You'll feel it briefly when you tilt or turn your head, and especially when you roll over in bed or sit up.
 BPPV isn't serious and usually goes away on its own.
 If not -- or you'd like to help it along -- it can be treated with special head exercises ("particle repositioning exercises") called the Epley maneuver to get the pieces of calcium back in place.
 Most people feel better after one to three treatments.

 There are other causes of vertigo both in and outside the brain.
 You can have Meniere disease (described below), labyrinthitis (described below), a tumor called an acoustic neuroma or side effects from some antibiotics.
 In the brain, it can be caused by a vestibular migraine, multiple sclerosis, malformations of brain structures or a stroke from lack of blood flow or bleed (hemorrhage) in the cerebellum.